doggenyberg/MatchDagBot/README.md

 ## Overview

 This Discord bot was created for me and my friends who support either AIK or Hammarby IF and want to stay updated on when the next game is.
-The bot uses data from an external football API to provide notifications about upcoming games for our favorite teams.
+The bot uses data from [API-Sports](https://api-sports.io/documentation/football/v3#tag/Fixtures/operation/get-fixtures) to provide notifications about upcoming games for our favorite teams.

 - **Game Notifications**: The bot automatically sends notifications to the channels you’ve set up one day before a game takes place.
 This ensures we get a reminder about the upcoming game and don’t miss any important gamedays.